 In this article:

-If you’re looking to move out of your VA loan home, you might be wondering how the VA mortgage can affect the selling process.
-You’ll be happy to know that a VA-backed home sale isn’t all that different from a typical transaction.
+If you bought your home with a VA loan, you might be wondering how the VA mortgage can affect the homeselling process.
+You’ll be happy to know that a VA-backed home sale isn’t all that different from a typical transaction for other types of mortgages.
 Here are some common questions from homeowners about selling a house with a VA mortgage.

 When can you sell a VA loan home?

 With VA-guaranteed mortgages, there’s typically no requirement for how long you have to live in the home before selling.
-VA loans also don’t have any prepayment penalties (a fee if you end your mortgage early), so there’s no need to worry about that if you’re considering selling.
+VA loans also don’t have any prepayment penalties (a fee if you end your mortgage early), so there’s no need to worry about that if you’re considering selling your home.

-For most of us, including VA homeowners, it’s often a smart idea to wait and sell your home once you have enough equity to either profit or break even.
+For most homeowners, including VA loan borrowers, it’s often a smart idea to wait and sell your home once you have enough equity to either profit or break even.
 The money you make from the sale would ideally cover your mortgage balance, real estate commissions, and closing costs.
-For any home (VA-backed or not) you may have to pay capital gains tax if you sell within two years and make a profit.
+For any home (backed by the VA loan program or not), you may have to pay capital gains tax if you sell within two years and make a profit.

-As a VA homeowner, you have no restrictions on who can and can’t purchase your home, so your buyer can be a non-veteran or veteran.
+As a VA homeowner, there are no restrictions on who can and can’t purchase your home, so your buyer can be a non-veteran or veteran.
 VA home loans are also assumable, which means a qualified buyer can take over responsibility for the mortgage, even if they aren’t a vet.

 A loan assumption can make your house more attractive to buyers since they’ll save on closing costs and receive your likely competitive VA interest rate.
 If you’re interested in this option, make sure to ask your lender what requirements your buyer will need to meet.
 (Keep in mind that if a non-VA buyer assumes your mortgage, it will affect your own VA entitlement.)

-Can you buy your new home with a VA loan again?
+Can you buy a new home with a VA loan again?

-From 0% down payment options to competitive interest rates, there are many benefits of VA mortgages.
-So can you take advantage of the VA mortgage program for your next home as well?
+From 0% down payment options to competitive interest rates, there are many benefits to VA mortgages, and you can take advantage of the VA mortgage program for your next home as well.

-There’s no limit to the number of times you can get a VA loan, just as long as you have enough VA entitlement available and are buying a primary residence (investment properties aren’t VA eligible).
+There’s no limit to the number of times you can get a VA loan, as long as you have enough VA entitlement available and are buying a primary residence.
+(Investment properties aren’t eligible for VA loans).
+Your upfront VA funding fee may be higher than it was the first time you took out a home loan.
 If you had a short sale, foreclosure, or bankruptcy, you might have to wait two years before you can purchase a house with a VA-guaranteed loan again.

 What happens to your VA entitlement when you sell?

-As you might remember, every VA member has a specific amount of money they’re “entitled” to by the VA government agency.
-When you first bought your home, you used some or all of your VA entitlement.
-Chances are you’ll need access to your full entitlement for your next home purchase to avoid having to make a down payment.
+As you might remember, every VA member has a specific amount of money they’re “entitled” to by the government.
+When you first bought your home, you used some or all of your VA entitlement, and chances are you’ll need access to your full entitlement for your next home purchase to avoid having to make a down payment.
 Your original entitlement can be restored when you sell your house just as long as you pay off your initial VA loan in full.
 You’ll just need to submit some reinstatement paperwork to the VA beforehand.

 You can buy and sell your VA-backed home on your schedule by using a service like Orchard.
-We’ll give you an offer on your current house that’s valid for up to 6 months, giving you plenty of time to find your new dream home.
+We’ll give you a guaranteed offer on your current house, giving you plenty of time to find your new dream home.
 We’ll also help line up your closing dates, so you can avoid potential entitlement issues and occupy the home on time.
-Learn more about Orchard’s Buy and Sell service here.
+Learn more about Orchard’s Move First service here.